CiscoTestAutomation/unicon.plugins/docs/user_guide/services/nxos.rst

     step-n7k-2-vdc1(config-console)# end
     step-n7k-2-vdc1# Out[3]: 'vdc1'

-You see a relatively longer output because everytime it switches to a new VDC, the terminal is reinitialized.
+You see a relatively longer output because every time it switches to a new VDC, the terminal is reinitialized.

 .. note::